 Mexico City Neighborhoods

 Traveling to a new city always poses so many obstacles.
 One of the major ones is deciding where to base yourself.
 Because Mexico City is sprawling and has so much too chose from, it’s advantageous to be in a prime location.
+Here are a few of the neighborhoods that you should consider.

 Upscale and hip neighborhoods of Mexico City and where many tourists will base themselves for their stay.
 Both neighborhoods feature beautiful parks lined with lavender trees & a variety of lush verdant offerings.
 As expected, it is more expensive than other sections of the city but well worth a stay.
 These sections offer quality nightlife destinations as well as boutique shops and upscale dining.